trek-view/basecamp/_posts/2022-05-13-create-google-street-view-video-publish-api.md

 The 3rd frame time will be photo 2 + 0.2 (`2020:04:13 15:37:22.844`), and so on.

+Remember, if you create videos in batches of 300 frames, you need to follow this same process for each video.

 ## Creating a `rawGpsTimeline`

 Once the timestamps have been updated to match the video frame rate, we now need to convert to a format Street View expects.